22dylan/22dylan.github.io/_pages/cv.md

   - /resume
 ---

-My full CV can be viewed and downloaded below.
-A shorter 2-page CV can be downloaded <a href="../files/sanderson-cv-short.pdf" download>here</a>.
+My full CV can be viewed and <a href="../files/sanderson-cv.pdf" download>downloaded</a> below.

+A shorter, 2-page, CV can be downloaded <a href="../files/sanderson-cv-short.pdf" download>here</a>.

 <embed src="../files/sanderson-cv.pdf" width="850" height="700"
  type="application/pdf">